-The easiest way to pack homemade lunchables is in a divided container like this one.
-Note that while it’s BPA-free, it’s not leak-proof, so you’ll want to pack liquid items in a separate container.
+- The easiest way to pack homemade Lunchables is in a divided container like this one.
+It’s BPA free and leak proof!”

-These silicone muffin cups are a simple way to separate items that don’t need lids, like crackers, slices of cheese or cuts of meat.
+- These silicone muffin cups are a simple way to separate items that don’t need lids, like crackers, slices of cheese, or cuts of meat.
 They’re flexible and can easily fit into nearly any container you already own too.
-They double as – you guessed it – muffin cups, but I’ve also used them as a molds for lotion bars and homemade fudge.
+They double as – you guessed it – muffin cups, but I’ve also used them as molds for lotion bars and homemade fudge.

-The reusable bags you see in the photos are Lunchskins.
+- The reusable bags you see in the photos are Lunchskins.
 I love using those for packed lunches instead of baggies!
-Right now you can get a set for $3 with MightyFix.
-A monthly subscription that makes the baby steps to sustainable living so simple.
-Read more about it HERE.

 Remember though, that you don’t need special equipment or storage in order to pack a healthy, frugal lunch.
 The most affordable route is always to use whatever you have on hand.